VincentBounce/TetriLight/README.md

 - `#DEBUG` to track bug
 - `$$$` to check or fix later
 - `$function` used to track bug
-- `GLOBAL_VARIABLE_OR_CONSTANT` global variable to handle a class, or global constant
+- `GLOBAL_VARIABLE_OR_CONSTANT` global variable to handle a class or a global constant
 - `MyClass` public class with first letter uppercase (Pascal Case)
 - `_privateVariable` private variable accessible only by class
 - `privateMethod_` private method accessible only by class